Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning

+However, the average of future utilities is unknown at time step $t$.
+The learner can only compute the instantaneous utility $\mathcal{U}_{t}$.
+One can estimate such an unknown quantity by averaging over the past instantaneous utilities (e.g., utility traces), hoping that the past resembles the future.
+In our analysis, we focus on computing the instantaneous utility, but we use utility traces in our experiments.

-The true global utility of a weight in a neural network can be defined as the change in the loss after removing that weight (Mozer \& Smolensky 1988, Karnin 1990).
+The true instantaneous utility of a weight in a neural network can be defined as the change in the loss after removing that weight (Mozer \& Smolensky 1988, Karnin 1990).
 An important weight, when removed, should increase the loss.
 The utility matrix corresponding to $l$-th layer connections is $\mU_l(Z)$, where $Z=(X, Y)$ denotes the sample.
+We drop the time notation for ease of writing but emphasize the instantaneity of utility by writing it as a function of the sample.
 The true utility of the weight $i,j$ in the $l$-th layer for the sample $Z$ is defined as follows:

 where $\mathcal{L}(\mathcal{W}, Z)$ is the sample loss given the set of parameters $\mathcal{W}$, and $\mathcal{W}_{\neg[l,i,j]}$ is the same as $\mathcal{W}$ except the weight $W_{l,i,j}$ is set to 0.